 Wed, August 15th, 8:30 - 10:30 PM: Urban Bat Walk & Star Party

 Let's explore High Park's amazing and mysterious bat populations!
 Using hand-held bat detectors, we will listen for bats' ultrasonic calls in High Park, explore their habitat, behaviour, and favourite foods as they swoop and loop during their evening, mid-air forage.
 As the sky fades into night, stick around to explore the astronomical wonders above us with the help of our new telescope!
 (Supported by Kiwanis Club of Toronto)

 Saturday, May 19th, 2018 5-7am

 Calling all early birds: flock to High Park at the crack of dawn for a quiet hike to a secluded spot to hear the morning chorus of birdsong as the sun rises.
 No pre-registration is required for this free event- and there will be coffee!

-This walk through the woodlands will lead to lots of creepy nature spots to learn the not-so-scary truth about bats, spiders, toads, gnomes and decomposers.
-Finish off the night by warming up around a campfire.
+This walk through the woodlands will lead to lots of creepy nature spots to learn the not-so-scary truth about bats, spiders, toads, gnomes and much more.
+Enjoy the night by warming up around a campfire!

 October 28, 2018 4–6pm

 Come carve a pumpkin and set it afloat with other ghoulish gourds!
 Meet at the wading pool in the northwest corner of High Park, just west of the main entrance to High Park at Bloor Street West and High Park Avenue.

 Saturday, February 24th OR Saturday, March 3rd, 2018 6-8pm